TL;DR—Lean User Tests Part 5

 - Observers should be allowed to ask relevant questions, but the interviewer should always have the lead over the interview.
 If the observer would like to ask questions, they should be cleared before the interview if possible.
 If this weren't the case, the interviewer would have to intervene.

 - Last, but not least: During the interviews, nobody should be allowed to use any laptops, smartphones or tablets.
 Everybody shall listen to the interview and take notes, but emails, messages or texts should be checked elsewhere.
 It would be considered disrespectful towards the interviewee.

 Follow-up and Debriefing of Lean User Tests

-For the follow-up, the notes of the recording participants will be summarized into a form for each single interview.
-For this purpose, standard templates in the form of bullet point lists have proven to be successful, because they enable a quick orientation over the core statements.
+For the follow-up, the notes of the recording participants will be summarized into a form for every single interview.
+For this purpose, standard templates in the form of bullet-point lists have proven to be successful, because they enable a quick orientation over the core statements.

 This structure contains, for example: